 Serious hypersensitivity or anaphylaxis to peramivir or any component of the formulation.

 Influenza (acute, uncomplicated): IV: 600 mg as a single dose; initiate within 2 days of onset of symptoms of influenza

 Influenza (hospitalized, high-risk) (off-label use): IV: 600 mg once daily for up to 5 to 10 days (de Jong 2014; Ison 2014; Kohno 2011).

 Note: During the 2009 influenza season, peramivir was given as part of an Emergency Use Authorization in the US for patients with pandemic A (H1N1) 2009 virus at a daily dose of 600 mg for a median duration of 6 days (Yu 2012).
 Subsequently, the drug has been studied but not approved for use in hospitalized patients and/or patients with complicated influenza because a clinical benefit could not be demonstrated (de Jong 2014).
 Some clinicians, however, may consider its use in this population, particularly in patients unable to tolerate or absorb oral oseltamivir (Yeh 2017; Yoo 2015; Zachary 2018).

 Refer to adult dosing.

-Administer as an intravenous infusion over 15 to 30 minutes.
+IV: Administer as an IV infusion over 15 to 30 minutes.

 Store intact vials in original carton at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).
 After dilution, administer immediately or store at 2°C to 8°C (36°F to 46°F) for up to 24 hours.
 Discard unused diluted solution after 24 hours.